ikasanEIP/ikasan/ikasaneip/component/Readme.md

 ### Types
 All consumers are driven by event occurrences be this time driven events or data driven events.

-#### Time Driven Events
+#### Schedule Driven Consumers
-Activated on a time based schedule, either relative or absolute, at which point the consumer is activated.
-This activation can be to pull data from an underlying technical API or to simply invoke the next component in the flow.
+Invoked on a time based schedule, either relative or absolute.
+This scheduled invocation can be to pull data from an underlying source system API or to simply invoke the next component in the flow.

+The following consumers are off-the-shelf scheduled driven consumers.

 - [Scheduled Consumer](endpoint/quartz-schedule/Readme.md)
 - [Local File Consumer](endpoint/quartz-schedule/localFileConsumer.md)